jblattgerste/TrainAR/README.md

 TrainAR is envisioned as a participatory project, continously improving and expanding it's quality and scope.
 Feel free to contribute to its source code, documentation or conceptual/didactic ideas through [Issues](https://github.com/jblattgerste/TrainAR/issues) or [Discussions](https://github.com/jblattgerste/TrainAR/discussions).
 You are using TrainAR for an Augmented Reality training or learning game?
 Show us what you created!
 You are using TrainAR to explore Augmented Reality trainings in a new context as your scientific research?
 Feel free to add your publications to our list of publications below so others can use it as a reference.

 ## Publication List
 #### TrainAR Framework:
-- Blattgerste, J., Janßen, S., Behrends, J., & Pfeiffer, T. (Forthcoming). _TrainAR: An Open Source Visual Scripting-based Authoring Tool for Procedural Mobile Augmented Reality Trainings_.
+- Blattgerste, J.; Behrends, J.; Pfeiffer, T. (2023) [TrainAR: An Open-Source Visual Scripting-Based Authoring Tool for Procedural Mobile Augmented Reality Trainings](https://www.mdpi.com/2078-2489/14/4/219).
+Information, 14 (4), 219.
 - Blattgerste, J., & Pfeiffer, T. (2022).
 [TrainAR: Ein Augmented Reality Training Autorensystem](https://dl.gi.de/bitstream/handle/20.500.12116/39383/AVRiL2022_Proceedings_06_3182.pdf?sequence=1&isAllowed=y).
 Wettbewerbsband AVRiL 2022.
 - Blattgerste, J., Luksch, K., Lewa, C., & Pfeiffer, T. (2021).
 [TrainAR: A Scalable Interaction Concept and Didactic Framework for Procedural Trainings Using Handheld Augmented Reality](https://www.mdpi.com/2414-4088/5/7/30).
-Multimodal Technologies and Interaction, 5(7), 30.
+Multimodal Technologies and Interaction, 5 (7), 30.

 #### TrainAR Trainings:
 - Blattgerste, J., Franssen, J., Arztmann, M., Pfeiffer, T. (2022).
 [Motivational benefits and usability of a handheld Augmented Reality game for anatomy learning](https://mixality.de/wp-content/uploads/2022/12/Blattgerste2022Motivational.pdf).
 2022 IEEE International Conference on Artificial Intelligence and Virtual Reality (AIVR).